bluehands/EventSourcing/src/Playground/Meetup/Meetup/README.md

 Our asp net core web application offers a graphql api with query, mutation and subscription endpoints.
 Multiple instances of the app can be run and every instance is notified via the event stream and updates its state accordingly.

 ### Discaimler
 In the example app domain events are serialized to the event store directly (see `SerializableEventPayload` attribute on event records).
 This is recommended only for rapid prototyping / testing purposes only.
 If you move to production separate domain and persisted events and use an [EventPayloadMapper](https://github.com/bluehands/EventSourcing/blob/main/src/EventSourcing/EventPayloadMapper.cs) to map between the two representations.
-That way you are free to restrucutre / rename you domain event while keeping you serialized contracts compatible.
+That way you are free to restructure / rename you domain event while keeping you serialized contracts compatible.
+Also, in a real world application one would use different projections at the api and for validation at the command layer.

 ### Try it